27 Transformer reference - DRAFT π

 }

-We see as well the sparse representation as indices against the vocabulary of the non-zero counts.
+We also see the sparse representation as indices against the vocabulary of the non-zero counts.

 zipmap